Digital Marketing Interview Questions

-- If a company wanted to launch ads for brand awareness, which metrics would you recommend tracking and analyzing?
+- If a company wanted to launch ads for brand awareness, which metrics would you recommend tracking and analysing?

-- If a company wanted to launch ads for lead generation and sales, which metrics would you recommend tracking and analyzing?
+- If a company wanted to launch ads for lead generation and sales, which metrics would you recommend tracking and analysing?